Welcome to Hoffmeyer's

 a while.
 Our website began in June 1994 (thanks Jenny and @ndrew!)

-and today the website is over 24 years old!
-As a result the website
+and today the website is over 25 years old, so if it does not

-is full of images of work we have completed.
-If you go
+just some of the work we have completed.
+If you go through

-through the entire site it should take you about an hour.
-Feel
+the entire site it should take you about an hour.
+Feel free to

-free to email us with any questions or comments or requests for
+email us with any questions or comments or requests for quotation.

 Hoffmeyer's Mill was established in